 Due to all of these associated costs, Allianz Cornhill has estimated that theft of plant equipment costs the UK construction industry a massive £800 million a year.
 Plant equipment also has very low recovery rates of less than 10% compared to 55-60% of motor vehicles that are stolen yearly.
 This is because plant equipment doesn't always have to identify marks or registration documents that make them easier to trace and recover.

 Site security is paramount

-Even if you dont have expensive cranes and heavy machinery lying about, its crucial to take measures to protect your site at night and when no one is working on it.
+Even if you dont have expensive cranes and heavy machinery lying about, it's crucial to take measures to protect your site at night and when no one is working on it.
 Even the loss of a few tools can cause major setbacks to your work schedule as well as financial consequences.
-Half-finished properties can also be badly vandalised and vital components such as boilers, pipes and wiring stolen.
+Half-finished properties can also be badly vandalised, and vital components such as boilers, pipes and wiring can be stolen.
 They could even be subjected to arson or other major damage.
-Opportunist thieves and vandals, or even just bored teenagers, often target building sites at night because they know there is no one occupying these areas.
+Opportunist thieves and vandals, or even just bored teenagers, often target building sites at night because they know no one is occupying these areas.
 Security guards, fencing and alarm systems are all ways you can protect vulnerable building sites, but there is an even more effective tool you can use against potential thieves.

 How Spy Cameras can help construction companies fight back

 Many building sites have cameras installed, and these can provide vital evidence if a thief is caught.
 However, they can only really be useful after the fact, after something has been stolen, unless you have a security guard monitoring the camera feed 24 hours a day.
 A far better and more cost-effective solution is a motion activated security camera.
 These cameras have many benefits, including being cost-effective and energy-efficient.
 They only activate when movement is detected, so the battery lasts much longer.